GuangzheWen/web-softwaretools-plain/report/Process.md

    | As a dog lover, I hope the website could provide the function to search out the list of dogs, so that I focus more on them rather than cats, birds etc. | The search function allows users to find the type of pet they want more quickly, which will definitely improve the efficiency and experience of users using the website. |
    | As a big fan of online shopping, I want to create an account to buy pets, so that my transaction is guaranteed to be fair and open. | This can be considered an advanced feature of the site.
 But in the early stages of building a website, sending order information to an email seems like a good alternative. |

    Finally, we determined the features that need to be added to the website, which are: the feature of authenticating users as sellers or buyers, the feature of uploading pictures, the feature of modifying information, and the feature of querying specified pets.
+These features are put into our Product Backlog.

 #### Technical Log